obvonage/deved-platform/content/blog/en/voice-enabling-a-text-only-chatbot.md

 * This sample very simple chatbot supports English and French languages as examples
 * The only supported requests are listed in the respective dictionaries botKbEn and botKbFr,
 * This very simple chatbot does not do Natural Language Processing for testing.
 You must exactly say one of the expected supported requests.
 Otherwise, the reply will be the default one for unknown requests,
-* It handles the webhook ‘/bot’ to receive requests, it will call back the webhook URL as listed in the incoming request to provide the corresponding text reply,
+* It handles the webhook ‘/bot’ to receive requests; it will call back the webhook URL as listed in the incoming request to provide the corresponding text reply,
 * Both last code lines allow this Node.js application to listen on local port 6000 for a local deployment or on a different local port for a hosted deployment (automatically set with a Heroku deployment).

 ### Second phase